peterennis/ae-lfs-dw/README.md

 5. Using the minimal toolset, we build and install all the programs and libraries we need to build a working Linux system.
 6. After building and installing, we configure the system.
 7. Finally, we build and install the Linux kernel, and make the system bootable.
-8. We have a working LFS we can boot into!
+8. We then have a working LFS we can boot into!

 ## What is this Docker image?